-The Bachelor of Science in Business Administration (BSBA) degree completion program allows students who have taken the proper prerequisites to transfer their credits into ECU.
+Bachelor of Science in Business Administration (BSBA) degree completion program allows students who have taken the proper prerequisites to transfer their credits into ECU.
 The degree is indistinguishable from the on-campus program, and can be used for admission to any graduate program in the country.
-Once admitted, students finish remaining degree requirements online (currently all required course are offered online with the exception of ECON 2113 Microeconomics and ECON 2133 Macroeconomics).
-The available online concentrations in the BSBA degree completion program are: General Business, Management, Management Information Systems, and Operations & Supply Chain Management.
+The concentrations that can be completed online are General Business, Management, Management Information Systems, and Operations & Supply Chain Management.

 All DE students are responsible for meeting computer requirements (both hardware and software) necessary to complete all course assignments.
 Coursework may include accessing websites and other web-based services beyond those on university servers.
 Students should check with the course instructor for specifics of technology requirements.
 A consistent and highly reliable connection to the internet is crucial to the fulfillment of DE course obligations.